 In the German theater of war, however, the situation was quite different.
 Prussia enjoyed all the technical, scientific, and military progress it had built in the previous decades.
 Its actions were organized, systematic, and extremely effective, partly due to a series of new weapons it possessed.
 On the other hand, Austrian deficiencies were evident: chaotic and demotivated troops were led by indecisive officers, who made wrong decisions and carried out problematic retreats.

 In the Battle of Königgrätz, when the Austrians finally had a real chance to respond to their misfortune, it was already too late.
-Prussia won the war and imposed the creation of a North German Confederation (including the Northern German states and both Danish duchies) and the power to define (by force, if necessary) its relations with the Southern German states.
+Prussia won the war and imposed the creation of a North German Confederation, including the Northern German states and both Danish duchies, while reserving the power to define its relations with the Southern German states by force if necessary.

 While Prussia dealt with the consequences of the 1866 war, which catapulted its power in European territory, the Austrians suffered even more.
 Due to the Compromise of 1867, the Austrian Empire became a dual monarchy, composed of Austria and Hungary.